Mysteryem/Miscellaneous/README.md

 # Miscellaneous
-Random scripts and programs that don't have a better home
+Mysteryem's random scripts and programs that could be of use to someone somewhere down the line, but don't have any better home for themselves